Chamber of Commerce to Trump: Don't mess with trade

 In his first press conference as President-elect on Wednesday, Trump reiterated that any American companies that manufacture goods in other countries are "going to pay a very large border tax" when they import those products into the U.S.

-Aside from trade, Donahue seemed to be supportive of Trump's policies and opposed to those of President Obama.
+Aside from trade, Donohue seemed to be supportive of Trump's policies and opposed to those of President Obama.
 He talked a lot about the fact that regulations are bad for business, and identified the Obama administration's top culprits as the Affordable Care Act, the Dodd-Frank Wall Street Reform and Consumer Protection Act as well as regulations on the energy industry.

 Related: NAFTA: What it is, and why Trump hates it

-"Lawmakers should work quickly to rescind and replace the restrictive energy policies of the current administration so that we can unleash more growth and more jobs for Americans," Donahue said.
+"Lawmakers should work quickly to rescind and replace the restrictive energy policies of the current administration so that we can unleash more growth and more jobs for Americans," Donohue said.

-Projecting "modest" economic growth of 2% or 2.5% in 2017, Donahue also said he expects the Federal Reserve to hike its key interest rate two or three times.
+Projecting "modest" economic growth of 2% or 2.5% in 2017, Donohue also said he expects the Federal Reserve to hike its key interest rate two or three times.

 Obama recently took credit for creating 15 million jobs since 2010, the lowest point for employment during his presidency.

-Note: Correction: An earlier version of this story misspelled Tom Donohue's name.